Mustafiz04/portfolio/data/blog/low-level-design/structural/decorator-pattern.md

 Subclassing is a common technique used in object-oriented design to extend an object's capabilities.
 However, subclassing creates rigidity because it is static and applies to the entire class rather to individual objects.
 It can result in a proliferation of subclasses, making a system too complex and difficult to understand, particularly when adding various functionalities.

-## Solution through Adapter Pattern
+## Solution through Decorator Pattern

 The Decorator Pattern addresses these concerns by allowing additional functionality to be added to objects without inheriting from them.
 It accomplishes this by defining a collection of decorator classes that are used to surround concrete components.
 This technique allows you to dynamically and transparently add responsibilities to objects without changing their code.